Skip to Main Content

 Interviews of anti-war protesters

-Journal article about anti-war activism among young adults
+Journal article about anti-war activism among college students

-Urban and Regional Planning Zoning plan for the city of Santa Monica Research report on urban planning in Los Angeles Directory of new businesses
+Urban and Regional Planning Zoning plan for the city of Santa Monica Report documenting the history of zoning laws in Los Angeles Directory of new businesses